cogotti-giulia/minecraft_tropical_fishes/readme.md

 ## Instruction

 1. create a postgreSQL database
-2. create the file database.ini
+2. create the file database.ini inside the database folder

 ```
 [postgresql]